greghendershott/racket-mode/Reference.md

 ### racket-backward-up-list
 <kbd>C-M-u</kbd>

-Like `backward-up-list` but also works when point is in a string literal.
+Like `backward-up-list` but works when point is in a string or comment.

+Typically you should not use this command in Emacs Lisp -- especially not repeatedly.
+Instead, initially use [`racket--escape-string-or-comment`](#racket--escape-string-or-comment) to move to the start of a string or comment, if any, then use normal `backward-up-list` repeatedly.

 ### racket-check-syntax-mode
 <kbd>M-x racket-check-syntax-mode</kbd>